Many worm farm problems that occur are avoidable through proper worm farm maintenance. This includes:

 - Potworms – Large populations of these tiny white worms can be reduced by placing some bread oaked in milk in the bin, then you can discard the bread after a few hours.
 Hopefully some of potworms go with it 🙂

 - Springtails & mites – Try cutting back on water and feed.
 Add some calcium carbonate to raise the pH levels (reducing acidity)

-- Fruit flies – Cover fruit with some bedding.
+- Fruit flies in worm bin – Cover fruit with some bedding.
 Try custom traps to reduce the population.
 Wash produce before consumption to remove eggs.
 Try microwaving or freezing food waste before adding it to the worm bin (letting the food waste return to room temperature of course).

 - Slugs, snails, centipedes – Remove by hand.

 - Spider in worm bin – Spiders like dry conditions and prey on insects.
 Avoid overfeeding worms to reduce the number of insects attracted to rotting foods and keep the bin moist.

 - Ants – Ants are a sign that your worm bin is not moist enough.
 A good splash of water usually fixes it.
 Do not use insecticide.
 If your worm bin is on legs, place each leg in a dish of water to stop the ants getting in.
 Try sprinkling ground cinnamon wherever the ants are.
 You can also move the worm bin somewhere else.

 - Blowflies & house flies – Do not add any meat, greasy food waste, or pet feces as feed.
 A well maintained worm farm should not stink, which is what attracts flies.

 - Earwigs, beetles, millipedes, soldier flies, sow bugs & pill bugs – Do not worry about these – they are harmless.